ortelius/dev-env-setup/README.md

 ?
-Which namespace do you want to use? devspace info Using namespace 'devspace' info Using kube context 'kind-if06' info Created namespace: devspace deploy:app Deploying chart component-chart (app) with helm... deploy:app Deployed helm chart (Release revision: 1)
+Which namespace do you want to use? devspace info Using namespace 'devspace' info Using kube context 'kind-ortelius' info Created namespace: devspace deploy:app Deploying chart component-chart (app) with helm... deploy:app Deployed helm chart (Release revision: 1)